 - 1/4 teaspoon ground white pepper

-- Heat a wok until hot.
+Heat a wok until hot or a drop of water immediately sizzles and evaporates.
 Swirl the vegetable oil into the wok.
 Add the minced garlic and ginger to the wok and stir-fry for about 30 seconds or until fragrant.
 Add the carrots and stir-fry for about one minute.
 Add a few tablespoons of water to the wok if the carrots appear to be too dry.
-Add the celery, red bell pepper and the turkey meat to the wok and continue to stir-fry.
+Add the turkey meat, celery, garlic chives, and red bell pepper to the wok and continue to stir-fry.
 Add the cooking wine, salt and write pepper to the wok and stir-fry thoroughly.
 Finally add the garlic chives and stir-fry for another 30 seconds or so.
 Plate and serve.